Rolling Stock

 V & T Express Car No 1

-Circa mid-late 1880's through around 1900 Industry interactive (express cargo).
+Industry interactive (carries express cargo).
 Built in 1872; the clerestory and straight air brakes were added in 1874.
 The car was destroyed in a fire at Old Tucson in 1995.

 V & T Baggage / Mail Car No 2

-Industry interactive (baggage and mail cargo).
+Industry interactive (carries baggage and mail cargo).
 Built in 1872; the clerestory and straight air brakes were added in 1874.
 This car was built into a house in Carson City, NV, where it remains to this day.

 V & T Coach No 3